 In principle, a single RFA measurement gives a great deal of information about the local behavior of the electron cloud.
-A typical "voltage scan," in which the retarding voltage of the RFA is varied while beam conditions are held fixed, is a measurement of the density, energy distribution, and transverse structure of the cloud [2].
+A typical "voltage scan," in which the retarding voltage of the RFA is varied while beam conditions are held fixed, is a measurement of the density, energy distribution, and transverse structure of the cloud.
 In practice, however, it is a highly nontrivial task to map a data point from a voltage scan to any of these physical quantities.
 Typically, this gap is bridged through the use of cloud simulation programs, which track the motion of cloud particles during and after the passage of a bunch train.
-At CesrTA we have primarily used two such programs, POSINST [3] and ECLOUD [4].
+At CesrTA we have primarily used two such programs, POSINST [2] and ECLOUD [3].

 The simplest method for simulating the output of an RFA for a given set of beam conditions is post-processing the output of one of these programs.
 More specifically, these codes can output a file containing information on each macroparticle-wall collision, and one can perform a series of calculations on this output to determine what the RFA would have seen had one been present.
+Note that by proceeding in this way one impicitly assumes that the presence of the RFA has no effect on the development of the cloud.
+This assumption is probably justified for a drift RFA, but may not be in the presence of a magnetic field [5].
+This paper will focus on the drift case.